Carlyle bids for Rio Tinto stake in Australian copper mine: report

-MELBOURNE May 10 (Reuters) - U.S. private equity firm Carlyle Group has submitted a bid for Anglo-Australian miner Rio Tinto's 80 percent stake in the Northparkes copper mine in Australia, Dow Jones reported on Friday, citing a person familiar with the bid.
+MELBOURNE (Reuters) - U.S. private equity firm Carlyle Group (CG.O) has submitted a bid for Anglo-Australian miner Rio Tinto's (RIO.AX) 80 percent stake in the Northparkes copper mine in Australia, news agency Dow Jones said on Friday, citing a person familiar with the bid.

-Northparkes is one of several assets that Rio Tinto plans to sell as it looks to pare $5 billion in costs and focus on its best assets to help protect its single-A credit rating in a weakened commodities market.
+Northparkes is one of several assets Rio Tinto is looking to sell as it seeks to pare $5 billion in costs and focus on its best assets to help protect its single-A credit rating in a weakened commodities market.

 Macquarie, which is advising Rio Tinto on the sale, declined to comment, as did a Carlyle spokesman in Beijing.
 Rio Tinto spokesmen were not immediately available for comment.